SSH Hardening Tips for Linux Administrators & Security Researchers

 (8) Disable X11 forwarding

-X11forwarding allows remote users to access GUI based application like browser if configuration is similar to below command in sshd_config:
+X11forwarding allows remote users to access GUI-based applications like browsers if the configuration is similar to the below command in sshd_config:

 X11Forwarding yes

-If you want to disallow, just change the option to no
+If you want to disallow it, just change the option to no

 X11Forwarding no